stkossman/kossiary/src/posts/soul-of-css-update.md

 ---
-title: "Soul of CSS: New Update"
+title: "Soul of CSS: Update #1"
 date: "2025-08-16"
 author: "Kossman"
 description: "Latest updates to the Soul of CSS, feat. new elements, colors."